hchih/CSE110.1/README.md

 # Class Planner
-A Class Planner for UCSD CSE majors where the user can select classes taken, view classes offered in current quarter, and plan their schedule accordingly.
+A Class Planner for UCSD CSE majors where the user can select classes taken, view classes offered in current quarter, and plan their schedule in a quarter view accordingly.